 Training gluteus medius will help with knee pain.

-You need to think about this when designing an exercise program for a runner with knee pain.
+It would help if you thought about this when designing an exercise program for a runner with knee pain.

-Just Sent You Your DVDs
+I just sent You Your DVDs

 Thank you Rick!

 I am super excited to receive such a great tool to use with my clients!!